AlibabaCloudIndonesia/terraform-aws-ec2-atlantis/README.md

 | atlantis\_role\_name | Role name for the Atlantis EC2 |
 | atlantis\_server\_user | Username to ssh to the EC2 |
 | atlantis\_xip\_domain | XIP based domain for the EC2 |

+## Authors

+This module is managed by [Roy Ginting](https://github.com/ringanta/).

+## License

+This module is licensed under Apache 2 license.
+See the `LICENSE` file for full details.